 MAKE A WEEKNIGHT DINNER EASY!

 I will take the frozen soup out of the freezer and set it on the lowest shelf in the fridge.
 Do this before you leave for work in the morning.
 On my way home, I’ll stop and pick up a fresh baguette.
 And, before long, I’ve got a warm, hearty, home-cooked dinner on the table.
-If that wasn’t reward enough, there’s also less dishes!
+If that wasn’t rewarding enough, there are also fewer dishes!

 Do You Like This Recipe?